Development in the Town of Comox

 Official Community Plan

 The Official Community Plan (OCP) is essential to planning for future growth and development within Comox.
-It sets forth a 20 year vision for the Town establishing community objectives and broad statements of policy to guide Council’s decisions about land use, zoning and development.
+It sets forth a 20-year vision for the Town establishing community objectives and broad statements of policy to guide Council’s decisions about land use, zoning and development.

 The current Town of Comox OCP, adopted in 2011, is the result of a comprehensive process that began in 2009.
 This process included a number of technical and background reports and a broad program of public consultation that culminated in Town Council’s adoption of a new Official Community Plan Bylaw in July of 2011.
 Information on the Official Community Planning process, including technical and background reports is available here.

 In British Columbia a local government must ensure that it’s OCP is consistent with a larger Regional Growth Strategy (a planning document that sets forth a vision for land use and growth for an entire regional district).
-Since the Town of Comox is located within the Comox Valley Regional District, it’s OCP must be consistant with the development and growth patterns found in the CVRD Regional Growth Strategy.
+Since the Town of Comox is located within the Comox Valley Regional District, it’s OCP must be consistent with the development and growth patterns found in the CVRD Regional Growth Strategy.

 The OCP contains the following: